Beyond Diversity 101: Micro-inequities, Implicit Bias, and Moving toward Equity

 Universal Design in Mind: Inclusive Program Development and Communication

-All workplaces and organizations want their services and programs to be high quality, accessible, and inclusive.
-But we often unintentionally design in ways that create barriers, promote exclusion, and lessen quality.
-Universal design principles and practices can be used to design our programs and services - and communicate about those programs and services - such that they are more accessible, more inclusive, and higher quality.
+Workplaces and organizations want their services and programs to be high quality, accessible, and inclusive.
+Yet we often unintentionally design in ways that create barriers, promote exclusion, and lessen quality.
+Universal design principles and practices can be used to design our programs and services - and communicate about those programs and services - in ways that help us achieve our goals.

 Leading on Equity: